Join us on Dec 7, 2021 11:00 AM in GMT (UK) for a one hour session on the current state of the cyber insurance market.

 – Current cybersecurity trends, challenges and controls

-– Profession-specific insights for brokers, underwriters and claims professionals
+– Profession-specific insights for cyber insurance brokers, underwriters and claims professionals

 – Key predictions for 2022

 Senior Underwriter, Corporate Cyber CFC Underwriting

 Philippa has over 10 years’ experience in the London insurance market.
 She began her career as a broker at Howden, where she focused on Tech E&O, Cyber and Intellectual Property for international clients.
 After 3 and a half years as a broker at Howden, she moved to Aspen, working as an underwriter on US Tech E&O and Cyber business.
 Philippa moved to CFC in 2018 to work as an underwriter on their Corporate Cyber team, where she has been ever since.
 She primarily works on international accounts for corporate clients with revenues in excess of $1 billion.
 Philippa has been recognized as one of the cyber market’s leading underwriters.
 In 2020, she won the “Most skilled underwriter of the year” award at the Insurance Insider Cyber Rankings and she was recently nominated for the 2021 “Women in Insurance” award.

 Shannan is a Partner in our Financial Lines team, focusing on Cyber and commercial Errors and Omissions.
 Shannan started off her career as a broker of cyber insurance in 2007.
 Her primary focus since 2015 has been Cyber product development and innovation, wording development, leading cyber-focused training, cyber risk/insurance analysis and creating complex risk transfer solutions.
 In 2016, Shannan led the London contingent to build a first-of-its-kind cyber risk transfer solution for a large auto manufacturer.
 This was some of the broadest coverage in the market at the time, and a catalyst for further development.